antithesishq/antithesis-trigger-action/README.md

 - **config_image** : The image version that Antithesis will pull from the container registry for the config image.
 This should be a single image version formatted in the same way as those in the antithesis.images parameter.
 - **images** : The image versions that Antithesis will use to build your test environment.
 The images are specified as an optional registry, a container name and either a digest (which is recommended) or a tag.
 A ‘;’ delimited list.
 Each entry is in this format: `[REGISTRY/]NAME[:TAG|@DIGEST]`.
 - **description** : A string description of your test run.
 The description will be in the headers of the generated report and of any emails triggered by the test run.
+- **email_recipients** : A semi-colon delimited list of the email addresses for the recipients who will be emailed links to the triage report produced by this test run.
+If this parameter is not specified, emails will be sent to the default users set up for the test.
+- **additional_parameters** : A newline-seperated list of additional parameters to be sent to the test run.